 The prominence of the cross in the advent of Catholicism in Central Africa derived from its concomitant significance as a sign for European travelers and clerics and as a key motif in the Kongo visual environment.
 Drawing from this ambivalence, Afonso made the motif the visual cornerstone of his reinvention of the Kongo's mythological foundation.
 His narrative not only included the miraculous imagery of the Constantinian cross, but also encompassed an elaborate visual dimension in the form of a coat of arms prominently showcasing the sign among its emblems.
 The great Christian king also inaugurated his reign with the erection of a monumental cross in front of the principal church of his capital to commemorate the momentous celestial apparition at the time of his fateful victory.
 17 All across the kingdom, under his impetus, large crosses were built, grand and permanent visual manifestations of the mythological and historical innovations he formulated.
 The monuments, such as the one depicted in figure 1, stamped the Kongo landscape as Christian.
-They were imposing markers that celebrated Afonso's triumph as a legitimate king, memorialized the miraculous advent of Christianity in the kingdom, and in effect enacted the adoption of Catholicism by the Kongo crown.18 the form of portable, elaborately crafted objects for the use of individuals and small communities.
+They were imposing markers that celebrated Afonso's triumph as a legitimate king, memorialized the miraculous advent of Christianity in the kingdom, and in effect enacted the adoption of Catholicism by the Kongo crown.

+Yet, the sign of the cross encompassed in the Kongo more than a narrative of power, triumph, and legitimacy.
+In addition to the large crosses ostentatiously erected by the rulers and being used as signs in political and historical discourse, Kongo Christian crosses also took the form of portable, elaborately crafted objects for the use of individuals and small communities.
 The hundreds of these Kongo crucifixes that are still extant today form a coherent corpus, ranging in size from a few inches to a couple of feet.
 As a group, they are remarkable for their complex yet consistent iconography that grew at the crux between Christian and Kongo religious and visual syntax.
 The original paradigms for Kongo crucifixes were undoubtedly the European devotional objects imported en masse by Portuguese and then Italian missionaries, but key elements of their distinctive iconography also firmly characterized them as local visual expressions, such as the ancillary figures, the incised diamond shape, and the etched borders seen in a characteristic cross in figure 2.
 From the rare written sources documenting their production, we know that the crosses were fashioned from local and imported brass by Kongo artists working in workshops without European supervision.
 19 There is no indication in the sources of the friars' involvement in the making of the crucifixes, but European examples were avidly sought by local patrons, and intently studied and reworked by local artists.